RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   enclosed on it.
 * Add automatic docstring generation (parameters, return vals and exceptions raised) in Numpydoc and Googledoc formats.
+* Add an option to its context menu to sort files alphabetically.

 #### IPython console
 * Add menu options to start consoles in Pylab, Sympy and Cython